muhammad-shahadat/frontend-e-commerce/README.md

 # 🛍️ E-Commerce Frontend (React + Vite)

-This is the frontend of a modern and responsive e-commerce web application built using **React**, **Vite**, and **CSS**.
-It provides a clean and functional user interface for browsing products, adding items to the cart, and applying promo codes during checkout.
+This is a practice project developed while following a YouTube tutorial.
+It is a modern and responsive frontend UI for an e-commerce application, built using **React**, **Vite**, and **CSS**.
+The goal of this project was to gain hands-on experience with React fundamentals, component-based architecture, and basic state management using Context API.

 ---